vmchale/kempe/docs/manual.md

 ## Non-Features

-Kempe is missing a good many features, among them:
+Kempe is missing a good many features, such as:

   * Floats
   * Strings